Spaceman1701/Cutter/README.md

 Cutter is available for Java 8.
 # Features
 ## Simplicity
 Cutter currently supports Pointcuts targeting instance methods using annotations.
 No special syntax or config files are required.

+Cutter also doesn't have any complex runtime.
+Not even a special classloader or a Java agent.
 ## Performance
 Since cutter creates Pointcuts completely at compile time and does not depend on reflection, it has a minimal performance impact.
 ## Security